 Handle: The handle of Rat II knife features the same sturdy design.
 The Ontario Knife Company uses a very pleasing micro-checkered model that almost feels like a denim micarta in the hand and does a fair job to make the handle grippy.
 But, still it’s not that much grippy as compared to other models.

-It comes with the 8Cr13MoV steel which is clearly not a super steel but holds its edge decently through most EDC tasks.
-The steel tucked inside is skeletonized steel liners, increases the handle’s rigidity and strength without adding non-functioning weight or bulky thickness.
+It comes with the VG-10 stainless steel, and serrated blade edge.
+The steel tucked inside is skeletonized steel liners, increases the handle’s rigidity and strength without adding non-functioning weight and bulky thickness.

 3. KERSHAW LEEK

 The Kershaw Leek is one of the best-selling knives of all time.
 Though Leek has very basic design but its sleek look and white color makes it unique from normal knives you'll see around you.
 It's also doesn't cost much but the quality is very good for its price.